akoskm/akoskm.github.io/_posts/2020-02-06-the-cost-of-testing-implementation-details.md

 Let's take a look at the ”First Factorial” coding challenge.

 We can identify some business requirements here.
 We need to write a program that helps the user to calculate the factorial of an integer.

-*Ignore the fact that there are already thousands of solutions for this, built into almost anything.*

 The panels, from left to right, clearly separate the business requirement, the software, and the tests.